 5 Policy Implications for Peacebuilding Programs

 I will discuss six policy implications from farmer-pastoralist conflict and the bargaining and identity perspectives.
 I also discuss some consequences of these implications.
-The implications are: (1) peace is not intrinsically preferable to fighting; (2) preferences for cooperation over fighting to not guarantee peace; (3) groups are collections of individuals, not unitary actors; (4) Misperceptions are a major threat to peace; (5) there is not one solution to group conflict; and (6) some attempts to alleviate group conflict can backfire.
+The implications are: (1) peace is not intrinsically preferable to fighting; (2) preferences for cooperation over fighting does not guarantee peace; (3) groups are collections of individuals, not unitary actors; (4) misperceptions are a major threat to peace; (5) there is not one solution to group conflict; and (6) some attempts to alleviate group conflict can backfire.

 The first policy implication is that peace is not intrinsically preferable to fighting.
 Some groups fight because the group members want to fight.
 No information or signaling will reduce conflict in these cases because the groups’ preferences are misaligned.
 In those cases, the first step to peace is each side coming to believe that cooperation is superior to peace.

-The best chance for groups to identify that cooperation is in their material interest are distinct groupbased comparative advantages.
+The best chance for groups to identify that cooperation is in their material interest are distinct group-based comparative advantages.
 Farmers and pastoralists each have group-based comparative advantages – farmers in produce, pastoralists in animals – that make identifying a shared interest easy.
 Though cultural differences may seem like a hindrance to peace, these groups have much to gain from cooperation.
-Two groups of farmers have little to offer each other that the group’s could not obtain on their own, so there is less room for complementarity.
+Two groups of farmers have little to offer each other that the groups could not obtain on their own, so there is less room for complementarity.
 In general, increasing gains from cross-group interaction, and therefore increasing the opportunity cost of fighting, is most likely to deter conflict (Rohner, Thoenig, and Zilibotti 2013).

 Material interest is not everything, however, and many motivators for preferences are psychological and social.
 Groups may prefer fighting due to psychological and social rewards and penalties.
 Group members may resist peace if it sacrifices self-esteem and self-image.
 Some segment of each group may embrace fighting because it offers them the opportunity to garner social rewards.
-These costs and benefits can make it so that there is no peace agreement each sides prefers to fighting.
+These costs and benefits can make it so that there is no peace agreement as each side prefers to fighting.
 Changing attitudes and norms can reduce the costs of peace and the benefits of fighting.
 Attitude and norm change can potentially be motivated by showing the groups that they can better accomplish their goals through cooperation than conflict (Grady 2020a).

-The second policy implication is that preferences for cooperation over fighting do not necessarily end group conflict.
-Even if both groups prefers mutual cooperation to mutual defection, lack of information about the other side’s preferences and an inability to commit to cooperate can prevent peace.
+The second policy implication is that preferences for cooperation over fighting do not necessarily end group conflict, and therefore policies that promote peace must assure each side that the other will cooperate.
+Even if both groups prefer mutual cooperation to mutual defection, lack of information about the other side’s preferences and an inability to commit to cooperate can prevent peace.
 Cooperation is only in a group’s interest if the other group also plans to cooperate.
-Policies that promote peace must therefore assure each side that the other will cooperate.
 The easiest way to assure each side that the other will cooperate is to impose external punishment for defection or external reward for cooperation.
 That method of assurance, however, is not available in many contexts and does not build the intergroup trust necessary for cooperation once the external punishment mechanism is removed.
 It may nonetheless serve as a short-term solution to reducing group conflict and as a starting point for group cooperation.